Registering Your Vehicle

 Faculty and Staff: Your parking sticker will be sent to your campus office via campus mail.
 If you have not received the sticker before the expiration date, please contact the Safety & Security office.
 If the sticker has not been delivered prior to the expiration date on the temporary, contact the office and the temporary can be extended.

-***Please be aware that first-year resident students with under 24 credit hours are not permitted to have a vehicle on campus without written permission from the Safety & Security Office.***
+***Please be aware that first-year resident students with under 24 credit hours are not permitted to have a vehicle on campus without expressed permission from the Safety & Security Office.***

 If you have any questions not covered in this information, please contact the Safety & Security office at 215 951 2620.